MartinSnyder/phase-http4s/README.md

 # PHASE live-coding session

-Chat server using WebSockets and http4s
+Chat server using WebSockets and [http4s](https://http4s.org/).
+Similar to [http4s-chatserver][http4s-chatserver], but not as full-featured.

+This repository was created to support a live-coding presentation:

 * [Event Listing][meetup]
 * [Session Recording][video]